Ananya2003Gupta/EBookGenerator/README.md

 ## PDF to Markdown Generation

 The process of converting PDFs to Markdown files was implemented using the guidance provided in this [article](https://soulheartgrit.medium.com/see-how-easily-you-can-transform-pdfs-into-sleek-markdown-without-complex-tools-819aea4940a0).

-## Rendering of Generated Markdown Files using MkDocs

-The approach for rendering the generated Markdown files using MkDocs will be based on the [MkDocs recipe guide](https://mkdocstrings.github.io/recipes/).